Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/glossary.typ

 #glossary.add-term(
   "CSV",
 )[
-  A minimal)text based file format for spreadsheets.
-This allows a lot of data to be stored in a relatively simple)organized manner.
+  A minimal text based file format for spreadsheets.
+This allows a lot of data to be stored in a relatively simple, organized manner.
 ]

 #glossary.add-term(
   "CLI",
 )[
   Short for command line interface.
-This is a style of software interface where everything is controlled from the command line)by typing in commands, rather than clicking with buttons.
+This is a style of software interface where everything is controlled from the command line by typing in commands, rather than clicking with buttons.
 ]